apella1/typescript/README.md

-# To Explore
+# JavaScript Playground

-- Naming generics
+- This is my playground for learning new JavaScript concepts.